PARSE: Part-Aware Relational Spatial Modeling

 \paragraph{Object-Level Spatial Edges ($\mathcal{E}_{\text{obj}}$).} These edges encode coarse spatial relations, such as \textit{left of, behind, near} and \textit{in front of}.
 Operating at the object level, they connect two object nodes to define macroscopic arrangements.
 They serve as optional, high-level constraints that guide the overall scene layout.

 \paragraph{Part-Level Geometric Edges ($\mathcal{E}_{\text{part}}$).} These edges encode fine-grained geometric relations, forming the core of the PAG's expressiveness.
 Specifically, each edge is associated with a spatial preposition (\eg, \textit{on, in, against,} and \textit{aligned with}).
-Precise physical interactions are specified by connecting two specific part nodes belonging to different parent objects to specify precise physical interactions.
-Formally, each edge contains a preposition (\eg, \textit{on}) and can optionally include specific part and surface identifiers.
-When fully specified, an edge can encode highly nuanced arrangements.
-For instance, describing ``a book toppled forward onto a table'' involves an edge that explicitly names the front surface of the book's ``cover'' part and the top surface of the table's ``surface plane'' part node, labeled with the ``top'' surface.
+Precise physical interactions are specified by connecting two specific part nodes belonging to different parent objects.
+This part-level linkage enables the graph to encode highly nuanced arrangements.
+For instance, describing ``a book toppled forward onto a table'' simply requires an \textit{on} edge connecting the book's ``cover'' part node, labeled with the ``front'' surface, to the table's ``surface plane'' part node, labeled with the ``top'' surface.